 At any given time, we have members of the community who are in mourning or marking the yahrzheit of a loved one.
 Jewish law teaches that an individual must say Kaddish (the memorial prayer) in a community of at least 10 adult Jews; a sign to us of the value of having a community present to care for one another in the most difficult of times.
 Participation in minyanim by members of the BJ community assures that our members are able to say Kaddish, and to do so in a supportive environment.

 Can you think of any skill you have that did not take time and effort to get good at?
 From birth, we are hard-wired to practice skills over and over again in order to master them, from walking and talking as babies, to athletics, to professional skills; everything we desire to do well takes commitment and hard work.
 Prayer is no different.
 The minyan is a place to develop a practice of Judaism that is present every day, not only on Shabbat.

 Just Plain Practice!

-For many of us, the siddur, the rituals, customs, and choreography of the synagogue are somewhat foreign.
-Unfamiliarity with the structure of the service, with the Hebrew, or with BJ customs can be intimidating.
+For many of us, the siddur, the rituals, the customs, and the choreography of the synagogue are somewhat foreign.
+Not being familiar with the structure of the service, with the Hebrew, or with BJ customs can be intimidating.
 The morning minyan provides a welcoming and safe space to learn how to pray as a Jew and to familiarize yourself with our customs.